 If this barrel has a hole in it, there are a couple of obvious ways to fix it:

+By placing a patch on the outside (as in traditional mesh repair).
+Problem?
+This repair might fail because the water pressure might push the patch out.
+By placing a plug in the hole itself (as in plug and patch repair).
+Problem?
+This repair might fail for the same reason—water pressure could push the plug out.
+By placing a patch on the inside of the barrel (as in a laparoscopic posterior repair).
+Problem?
+Maybe none.
+With the inside patch, at least water pressure would hold the patch in place and help to seal the hole.
 Is there a better way to fix the barrel?
 What about combining all three techniques?
 A patch on the inside, a plug in the middle and a patch on the outside.
 You may want to consider the advantages of this three-in-one approach to barrel repair when you ask your doctor about the PROLENE Hernia System.

 Hernias were diagnosed as early as 1564.
 At that time, a truss, a mechanical device used to push the hernia back in, was one method used for controlling hernias.
 Trusses were fashioned from a variety of materials and in a variety of shapes depending on the type of hernia.
 Another treatment option was to place the patient into an upside-down position, basically hanging them by their feet, the logic being that gravity would make the hernia go back into the abdominal cavity.
 These methods were not successful.